- Choosing an Ethereum client

 build/contracts/ directory, relative to your project root.
 (This directory will be created if it does not exist.)

 These artifacts are integral to the inner workings of Truffle, and they play an important part in the successful deployment of your application.
 You should not edit these files as they'll be overwritten by contract compilation and deployment.

 You can declare contract dependencies using Solidity's import command.
 Truffle will compile contracts in the correct order and ensure all dependencies are sent to the compiler.
 Dependencies can be specified in two ways:

-To import contracts from a separate file, simply write the following command, where
+To import contracts from a separate file, add the following code to your Solidity source file:

 Note that Solidity allows other import syntaxes as well.
-See their import documentation for more information.
+See the Solidity import documentation for more information.

-somepackage represents a package installed via NPM or EthPM, and
+somepackage represents a package installed via EthPM or NPM, and

-/SomeContract.sol represents a path to a Solidity source file provided by that package.
+SomeContract.sol represents a Solidity source file provided by that package.

 Note that Truffle will search installed packages from EthPM first before searching for packages installed from NPM, so in the rare case of a naming conflict the package installed via EthPM will be used.